framely/community/docs/reference/annotations/fillstrategy.md

 ::::

 #### Overview
-External Event by itself only means blocking (of course some inform is allowed before blocking).
-It is the builder's responsibility to configure the trusted software to send in an event to finish the blocked skill in the conversation.
+External events, by themselves, only mean blocking (though some information is allowed before blocking).
+It is the builder's responsibility to configure the trusted software to send an event to finish the blocked skill in the conversation.

-Apart from that, if the businesses wants to interact differently depending on how well the client action has done (e.g. is it successful, failed, or timed out), it needs to do some conditional branching with the hosting slot's value, just like all the other slots did.
-One typical place to do this is response.
+Apart from that, if a business wants to interact differently depending on how well the client action has been done (e.g., successful, failed, or timed out), it needs to do some conditional branching with the hosting slot's value, just like it does with all the other slots.
+One typical place to do this is in the response.

 To set a slot's prompt strategy to be external:
-- Set its Prompt Strategy to **External event**.
+- Set its prompt strategy to **External Event**.
-- Inform: provide template to inform a user the conversation state.
+- Provide information: provide a template to inform the user of the conversation state.
-- Configure the third party software to send event to resume the skill.
-Different third party software have different mechanism.
+- Configure the third-party software to send an event to resume the skill.
+Different third-party software have different mechanisms

 #### How to use
-Whenever the bot needs to work with external software, external fill strategy is your choice.
-Use inform to let the user know when the ball is in somebody else's courts and continue with updated status when it got triggered by external event.
+Whenever the bot needs to work with external software, the external fill strategy is a good choice.
+Let the user know when the ball is in somebody else's court and this session is on pause, and restart with an updated status when it gets triggered by an external event.